CyNEXX/react-rpg-inventory-example/README.md

 - Move items around, switch their places, throw them away;
 - Arrange items

+NOTE: The images used in this application are strict for exmaple purposes only and I do not own any right on any of them.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts